Shopify/web-configs/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-- [ ] I have added a changelog entry, prefixed by the type of change noted above (Documentation fix and Test update does not need a changelog as we do not publish new version)
+- [ ] I have added a changelog entry, prefixed by the type of change noted above (Documentation fix and Test update does not need a changelog as we do not publish a new version for these changes)